luizribeiro/mariner/docs/hardware-setup.rst

    line unless you want your printer's board to power your Pi (Might work with Pi Zero W, other boards probably won't)
 3. Connect the USB OTG port on the Pi to the USB port of the mainboard.
 Do not connect the 5V line.
 You can put some tape on the connector to isolate the 5V line of the USB cable.
+If using a Pi 3A+, you will need a USB A male to USB A male cable.
 4. Connect Pi's USB PWR port to a power supply.
 You can also use a 12V to 5V converter from the printer's power supply.
 Do not connect if you plan on powering from the printer's mainboard.